MartinMirwald/Smart-Gripper-Project-2r1p/README.md

 ### 3. Technical Innovations

 #### Control System
-- **Adaptive PID Control**: Self-tuning parameters based on object properties
+- **Adaptive PID Control**: A optional PID-control for a constant force grip
 - **Force Feedback Loop**: Real-time adjustment using magnetic sensor data
 - **Smart Grip Strategy**:
-  - Automatic force adjustment for different materials
+  - Gripping: torque control + smart object detection to switch from closing to hold
   - Gentle handling of fragile objects
-  - Secure grip for heavy items
   - Adaptive response to object shape
+  - Opening: positional control to open and stop before disengaging gears

 #### Hardware Integration
 - **Sensor Fusion**: Integration of multiple magnetic sensors for precise feedback
-- **Motor Control**: Optimized BLDC motor control with voltage and current monitoring
+- **Motor Control**: Optimized BLDC motor control with voltage and current monitoring and a variety of control strategies
-- **Safety Features**: Automatic limit detection and emergency stop functionality
+- **Safety Features**: Automatic limit detection for closing and opening to prevent motor overheating or disengaging of gears

 ## Technical Implementation